Would you trust these two guys with your bike?

 Ranger tells us the Little Carp Trail is good for seeing virgin timber but also tells us it's only 5 miles from where we are.
 Turns out it's closer to 10 miles and so we take the wrong hiking trail the first time.
 We ride the extra 5 miles (all uphill) to the trail and take another hike.

 After this hike we ride another couple of miles uphill and then we get some nice downhills finally.
 The last stretch is faster and easier.
 We arrive at Lake Superior again, this time at the NE corner of the park.

 The sign at the NE Corner is one of the defining moments of the trip.
 We ride the final stretch to Silver City.

 We buy some food and fill the emptiness in our stomachs.

 We stay at Scott's Superior Inn & Cabins near Ontonagon.
 Our room is near Lake Superior, so we walk to a nearby beach and drink a bottle of wine on the nice sandy beach to celebrate - I stay away from the beer today :^)

-We drove to a restaurant near Ontonagon for a nice dinner (walleye for me).
+We drive to a restaurant near Ontonagon for a nice dinner (walleye for me).
 After dinner we drive back to our motel and watch the sunset over Lake Superior as the brisk winds blow the waves on shore.
 Perfect ending.345 total miles